-Improve network equipment upgrade capabilities by removing obstacles
+■ Improve network equipment upgrade capabilities by removing obstacles

 A key research topic is how to isolate and circumvent the issues in network equipment, in order to increase the receptiveness of the overall system to new technologies being introduced.
-Some characteristics of legacy devices that need to be dealt with: Packet interference and rewriting due to missing or faulty support for modern protocols, NAT, lack of IPv6 support, firewall configuration errors and translation issues across protocols.
-Adoption can also be hindered by issues with connections: traffic shaping (including potential violations of net neutrality) and traffic loss issues due to for instance physical damage.
+Some characteristics of legacy devices that need to be dealt with: Packet interference and rewriting due to missing or faulty support for modern protocols, NAT, Lack of IPv6 support, Firewall configuration errors, Translation issues across protocols.
+Adoption can also be hindered by issues with connections: Traffic shaping (Violations of net neutrality) Traffic loss issues due to for instance physical damage.